mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-Still, all electrical quantities are stored in per-units, and the same branch as before is created:
+Still, all electrical quantities are stored as per-unit values, and the same branch as before is created:
 ```@repl addBranchUnit
 system.branch.parameter.reactance
 ```